 Positive Alarm Sequence

 One of the approved methods to delay fire alarm system signals is a positive alarm sequence.
 Trained personnel must acknowledge the initial fire alarm system signal at the control panel within 15 seconds otherwise the fire alarm system notifications will activate.
-Once personnel acknowledge the signal, they have 180 seconds to investigate the issue.
+Once personnel acknowledges the signal, they have 180 seconds to investigate the issue.
 Then they must reset or activate the fire alarm within that timeframe.
 If a second fire detector selected for positive alarm sequence or any other initiating device activates during that time, the system will go into full alarm.
 The positive alarm sequence can be used for designated devices, sections of a building, or have personnel manually activate or deactivate system for certain situations.
 Like the presignal feature, positive alarm sequence prohibits multiple types of programmed delays.

 Buildings most commonly use cross-zoning to prevent accidental discharge of fire suppression systems.
 It requires at least two automatic detectors in each protected space.
 These detectors placement is more closely together than in standard applications.
 The initial fire alarm signal makes the system go into pre-alarm.
 If a second detector in the same area transmits a signal, then the fire alarm system signals activate.
 Delaying fire alarm system signals using cross-zoning has a unique set of challenges.
 There are very specific guidelines to follow, costly to install, difficult to program, regular service is a lengthy process making it expensive.